Hey, dear readers! Happy autumn; glorious colored trees!

 I sat on the couch at the hostel that night, with the smell of gas fading into black stains on my fingertips, being quiet and occasionally reading my book.
 We weren’t the only ones there.
 She was fine (hopefully).

-We didn’t do much, only made the driver turn off their car; and removed the motorcycle from on top of the motorcyclist.
+We didn’t do much, only made the driver turn off their car; carefully removed the motorcycle from on top of the motorcyclist; and poked at her like chickens until she was out of the spreading pool of gas.
 Afterwemadesure it could be done without making anything more injury, and would improve the situation greatly, kids, that part’s kinda really important.

 I’d forgotten I had done that in my life; things, sometimes, in emergencies.